cpinitiative/usaco-guide/content/4_Silver/Sorting_Custom_2.md

      - Bronze - Introduction to Graphs
  -
      - Silver - Sorting with Custom Comparators
 description: More information about sorting with custom comparators in C++.
-Some overlap with the previous article.
+Some overlap with the previous module.
 ---

 ## Additional Resources